ppy/osu-wiki/news/2023/2023-09-20-project-loved-six-years-september-2023.md

 [![](/wiki/shared/news/2023-09-20-project-loved-six-years-september-2023/777099.jpg)](https://osu.ppy.sh/community/forums/topics/1823771)

-[LOONA/Chuu - Heart Attack](https://osu.ppy.sh/beatmapsets/777099#osu) by ::happy30::{ user=27767 }, [PandaHero](https://osu.ppy.sh/users/1233255), and ::ReFaller::{ user=4841608 }\
+[LOONA/Chuu - Heart Attack](https://osu.ppy.sh/beatmapsets/777099#osu) by ::happy30::{ user=27767 }, ::PandaHero::{ user=1233255 }, and ::ReFaller::{ user=4841608 }\
 99 BPM, 3:20 | 1.44★, 1.61★, 3.23★, 4.15★\
 *description written by ::Aistre::{ user=4879380 }*

 September's *Chill Champions* goes out to all the orbits!
-A little belated, but this pick is dedicated to Chuu's independence day with a mapset of [LOONA/Chuu - Heart Attack](https://osu.ppy.sh/beatmapsets/777099#osu/1632633) hosted by our very own Featured Artist and veteran mapper [happy30](https://osu.ppy.sh/beatmaps/artists/317) featuring guest difficulties by ::ReFaller::{ user=4841608 } and [PandaHero](https://osu.ppy.sh/users/1233255)!
+A little belated, but this pick is dedicated to Chuu's independence day with a mapset of [LOONA/Chuu - Heart Attack](https://osu.ppy.sh/beatmapsets/777099#osu/1632633) hosted by our very own Featured Artist and veteran mapper [happy30](https://osu.ppy.sh/beatmaps/artists/317) featuring guest difficulties by ::ReFaller::{ user=4841608 } and ::PandaHero::{ user=1233255 }!

 Staying true to the *Chill Champions* title, this map sits at 4.15★ and is mapped in a simple yet elegant style.
 If you're a more casual and laid-back player, then the lower difficulties are what you're looking for.